0xVonBismarck/alphaVal/public/alphaVal.md

 ---

 ### 3.2 Net‑Present Value of Users (NPVU) — demand upside
+The NPVU identifies the potential value of the subnets outputs by proxying what an average user of the subnet would be willing to pay to access it.
+If this falls below the the CoP identified above, a subnet is not economically viable.
+This should form as the upside bracket in the fair valuation range.

+#### 3.2.1 Formula
 Given steady‑state users *U* and average revenue per user **ARPU** (USD),

 $$